❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 • Rules for extramarital affairs (will one spouse be liable for financial compensation in the event of infidelity?
 Is this grounds for divorce?)

 Once the agreement is finalized, meaning all the terms are agreed upon, you are ready to sign it.
 While notarization isn’t required in every state, it’s a good idea to get it notarized anyway.
 Notarization is simply a way to verify that it was actually you who signed the agreement and you were of sound mind.
-You can take your prenup to an in-person notary or even choose to do it remotely (in select states).
+You can take your prenup to an in-person notary or even choose to do it remotely.
+HelloPrenup now offers online notarization directly through the platform, making signing and notarizing your prenup easier than ever!

 No–generally, a prenup does not need to be “filed” anywhere to be considered valid and enforceable.
 It is simply a private contract between two individuals.
 We recommend signing three original copies.
 One for you, one for your partner, and one in a joint location.
 Don’t forget to keep a digital copy, as well.
 Make sure to store your original copy along with your other important personal and legal documents somewhere safe.